Skip to main content

 Flatbed$1.55 - $1.85

 The higher cost of reefer operation ($0.10-$0.20/mi more than dry van) is typically offset by higher reefer freight rates.
-In 2026, reefer spot rates average $2.81/mi compared to $2.32/mi for dry van.
-Flatbed rates fall between at $2.59/mi.
+As a rule of thumb, reefer spot rates tend to run roughly $0.30-$0.50/mi above dry van, with flatbed usually landing in between — but spot averages shift constantly, so check the current national numbers in a live rate index (such as DAT or Truckstop) rather than relying on a static figure.
 The key is ensuring the rate premium exceeds your additional operating cost.
 For more on equipment-specific dispatch, see our dispatch services by equipment type.

 Try Our Free Cost Per Mile Calculator